-The integral $\beta-$electron spectrum is scanned repeatedly in the range of $\lbrack E_0 -$90~eV, $E_0 +$50~eV$\rbrack$ by applying non-equidistant HV settings to the spectrometer electrode system.
+The integral $\beta$-electron spectrum is scanned repeatedly in the range of $\lbrack E_0 -$90~eV, $E_0 +$135~eV$\rbrack$ by applying non-equidistant HV settings to the spectrometer electrode system.
 Each scan lasted 2~h.
 At each HV set point, the transmitted electrons are counted.
 Fig.~\ref{fig:null:beta_spectrum} shows the measurement time distribution.
-A total of 274~stable scans are selected with an overall scanning time of 521.7~h.
-Then they gather the 117 most similar pixels and combine them into a single effective pixel.
-The resulting stacked integral spectrum, \emph{R}($\langle qU \rangle$), includes $2.03\cdot10^6$~events, with $1.48\cdot10^6$ $\beta-$electrons expected below $E_0$ and a flat background ensemble of $0.55\cdot10^6$~events in the whole scan interval.
-The search has a high signal-to-background ratio, rapidly increasing from~1~at~$\langle qU \rangle=E_0-$12~eV to $>$70 at~$\langle qU \rangle=E_0-$40~eV.
+Stable scans are selected with an overall scanning time of 522~hr (campaign one) and 744~hr (campaign two).
+Detector variations are minimized by gathering events from the 117 most similar pixels and combining them into a single effective pixel analysis.
+The resulting spectra, \emph{R}($\langle qU \rangle$), include a combined $5.2\cdot10^6$~expected tritium events on a flat background.
+Even for the campaign one search, which exhibited lower source rates and higher backgrounds, a high signal-to-background ratio was achieved, rapidly increasing from~1~at~$\langle qU \rangle=E_0-$12~eV to $>$70 at~$\langle qU \rangle=E_0-$40~eV.
+In the campaign two search, the highest signal-to-background ratio improves to 235 at~$\langle qU \rangle=E_0-$40~eV.
 The modeled experimental spectrum $R_{\mathrm{calc}}(\langle qU \rangle)$ is the convolution of the differential $\beta$-spectrum $R_\beta(E)$ with the response function $f(E - \langle qU \rangle)$, and an energy-independent background rate $R_\mathrm{bg}$: